foreverphoenix/the-phoenix-flavour/content/docs/03-mod-installation/step-37.md

 weight: 37
 type: docs
 description: >
-  New and improved sound effects and music.
+  New and improved sounds with additional sliders.
 ---

 ## 37.1 Audio Overhaul for Skyrim (AOS)